EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 ** Table of contents **
 1. Description of the project
 2. Directories
-3. Examples and software handling
+3. User guide and examples
 4. Dependencies
 5. Installation instructions
 6. Authors